-- ← May shower if allowed by your surgeon - After showering please pat the wound area dry.
-Do not rub the wound area. - rightarrow Increase your activity as pain and swelling allow. - ← Work on bending exercises 3-4 times a day - Continue use of Ice Compression Wrap every 2 hrs. if ordered - Take pain medications as needed

-- Elevate ankle above the knee and the knee above the hip to reduce swelling when not walking or doing your exercises - Outpatient or Home Physical Therapy may begin to further help improve function, walking, and reduce swelling
+- May shower if allowed by your surgeon - After showering please pat the wound area dry.
+Do not rub the wound area. - increase your activity as pain and swelling allow. - △ Work on bending exercises 3-4 times a day - Continue use of Ice every 2 hrs. if ordered - Take pain medications as needed - Elevate ankle above the knee and the knee above the hip to reduce swelling when not walking or doing your exercises - Continue prescribed exercises to further help improve function, walking, and reduce swelling

 Unless otherwise noted, you can bear weight on the affected leg as you can tolerate.
 The nerve block anesthesia may take up to 12 - 18 hours to wear off and local wound blocks can last as long as 72 hours.
 It is important to use crutches or a walker to prevent falls during this time.
 Most patients use crutches or a walker for 1 to 2 weeks.
 The amount of pain you experience and the improvement in your limp should be your guide for discontinuing the crutch use.
 Over time, hip replacement patients should transition to a cane in the non-operative hand.
-Your physical therapist will let you know when it is time to graduate.